boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 In the next round, the customer and merchant initialize the `zkAbacus` channel by running `zkAbacus.Initialize()` on the previously established public parameters.
 In this subroutine, the customer sends `init_c`, which consists of a (hiding) commitment to the intial state and a zero-knowledge proof of correctness.
 In return, the merchant sends `init_m`, which contains an initial closing authorization signature for the customer.

-For the final round, the customer originates the contract and funds their side of the channel.
+For the final round, the customer originates the contract and funds their side of the channel (see [2-contract-origination.md](2-contract-origination.md) for more information).
 The customer sends `funding_confirmed` to the merchant, which contains the contract id `contract-id`.
 The merchant checks the corresponding contract and initial storage for the expected values.
 The merchant then funds their side of the smart contract, if applicable.
 Once the contract is fully funded, the funds are locked in.
 At this point, the merchant runs `zkAbacus.Activate()` to generate the initial payment tag and sends the customer the message `activate`, which contains the payment tag.

 Upon completion of `zkAbacus.Activate()`, the channel is open and ready for [payments](3-channel-payments.md).
 Details for `zkAbacus.Initialize()` maybe found here.
 (XX reference)